Ship info

 northern Italian cuisine, with specialties of pizza and pasta.

-in style to Cagney's, the steakhouse found on Norwegian Dawn
+similar in style to Cagney's, the steakhouse found on Norwegian

-sushi; the teppanyaki bar only seats 12, so make reservations early.
+including sushi; the teppanyaki bar only seats 12, so make reservations

-Sushi is ordered a la carte at $2 to $5 per serving, depending on
+early.
+Sushi is ordered a la carte at $2 to $5 per serving,

-type, but if you don't need the fancy stuff, there's an "all
+depending on type, but if you don't need the fancy stuff, there's

 Room service is basic for guests in standard staterooms Breakfast